 Cottage Food Operator Requirements

-- The person preparing and selling products as a cottage food operation has a current Department of Public Health approved Food Service Sanitation Management Certificate.
+- The person preparing and selling products as a cottage food operation has a current Certified Food Protection Managers Certificate.

 Serving Samples at the Farmers Market

 Items sold by a cottage food operation are intended for end-use only.
-Gross receipts from the sale of food exempted under the cottage food law may not exceed $25,000 in a calendar year.
-Products can’t be resold to retail stores, restaurants, on the Internet, by mail order, to wholesalers, brokers, or other food distributors who resell food.
+As of January 2018, there is no gross limit for receipts from the sale of foods under the Cottage Food law.
+Products cannot be resold to retail stores, restaurants, on the Internet, by mail order, to wholesalers, brokers, or other food distributors who resell food.

 Additional Cottage Food Safety Information